XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 ## 🔔 News

+- [2025-12] We have updated recent RL papers for efficient reasoning in our survey paper.
+Welcome to our v2 version "[A Survey of Efficient Reasoning for Large Reasoning Models: Language, Multimodality, and Beyond](https://arxiv.org/abs/2503.21614)".
 - [2025-09] Welcome to our latest survey paper "[A Survey of Reinforcement Learning for Large Reasoning Models](https://github.com/TsinghuaC3I/Awesome-RL-for-LRMs)". **Efficient reasoning** is important for Reinforcement Learning of Large Reasoning Models.
 - [2025-08] Welcome to our latest survey paper "[Speed Always Wins: A Survey on Efficient Architectures for Large Language Models](https://github.com/weigao266/Awesome-Efficient-Arch?tab=readme-ov-file)". **Efficient architectures** are natural for achieving efficient reasoning.
 - [2025-07] Welcome to our latest paper "[SafeWork-R1: Coevolving Safety and Intelligence under the AI-45 Law](https://arxiv.org/pdf/2507.18576v3)".
 Efficient reasoning is important for **model safety** and building trustworthy models.